bioinform/somaticseq/README.md

 --strelka-indel     Strelka/variants.indel.vcf
 ```

-* For single-threaded job, you may also use the `$somaticseq/somaticseq/run_somaticseq.py` script, with identical input options except fot `--threads`.
+* You can also do it in parallel using `$somaticseq/somaticseq/run_parallel.py` script, with identical input options except for `--threads` to indicate the number of threads.
 The `run_parallel.py` is simply a script to create multiple sub-BED files, and then invokes `somaticseq/run_somaticseq.py` on each of those sub-BED files in parallel.
 * For all those input VCF files, either .vcf or .vcf.gz are acceptable.

 Additional parameters to be specified **before** `paired` option to invoke training mode.
 In addition to the four files specified above, two additional files (classifiers) will be created, i.e., `Ensemble.sSNV.tsv.ntChange.Classifier.RData` and `Ensemble.sINDEL.tsv.ntChange.Classifier.RData`.